victor-porcar/TimelapseDNGInterpolator2/README.md

 `java -jar dng-settings-interpolator-X.X.jar [image_directory] [backup_directory] --file [file1] [file2] ... [filen] --settings [setting1 Name] [setting2 name] ... [settingN name]`

+It interpolates the following *range* of images

+[file1, file2]
+[file2, file3]
+...
+[filen-1, filen]

-If no --settings argument is provider, the tool will interpolate ALL settings
+Note: If no --settings argument is provider, the tool will interpolate ALL settings

 #### View all available settings